eeshvardasikcm/eeshvardasikcm/README.md

-I did significant amounts of research into technologies that I had previously not worked closely with to be able to accomplish these managerial style objectives.
+I did significant amounts of research into technologies that I had previously not worked closely with to be able to accomplish managerial style objectives that would help me get the work done.

-carbon project desires to have contributors that are already capable of writing
-C++ very quickly.

-because of my work injury, It took me a couple of months of planning out this managerial process before my
+because of my work injury, It took me a couple of months of planning out a self managing process before my
 C++ coding became fast.

 I just purchased a brand new PC,